 Developed national literature is a huge advantage for any country and one of the factors in attracting international attention from professionals and tourists alike.
 The development of national literature helps to reduce conflict, and strengthen peace, friendship and mutual understanding between nations, because people get to know the culture of neighboring countries, their perspectives and values.

-In November 2020, the Eurasian Creative Guild (London) will hold the 9th literary festival “Open Eurasian Literature Festival & Book Forum”.
+In June 2021, the Eurasian Creative Guild (London) will hold the 9th literary festival “Open Eurasian Literary Festival & Book Forum”.
 The festival is an annual cultural event which has taken place for the past eight years.
 For four days, exhibitions, seminars, scientific conferences, book fairs, book presentations, meetings with poets and writers take place concurrently.

 The purpose of the forum is to draw the attention of readers and specialists to the past and present achievements of modern writers, as well as to acquaint them with representatives of publishing houses, readers, libraries, educational institutions and the media.